-- 4.1 You must comply with any reporting requirements we require in relation to Equity Fund Funding for students with disabilities, using the reporting template that we will provide to you. - 4.2 You must submit the report for the period 1 January to 31 December no later than 31 March of the following year.
+- 4.1 If you receive Equity Fund funding for students with disabilities, you must comply with any reporting requirements we require in relation to Equity Fund funding for students with disabilities, using the reporting template that we will provide to you. - 4.2 You must submit any reports required under Condition 4.1 for the period 1 January to 31 December no later than 31 March of the following year.